drocarmo/drocarmo.github.com/_posts/2013-09-14-process-vs-progress.markdown

 [Ryan Singer](https://twitter.com/rjs) nails the coffin on [Quora](http://www.quora.com/Internet-Startups/Should-I-focus-on-a-good-user-experience-or-push-something-out-quickly/answer/Ryan-Singer?srid=2BA&share=1):

->Every feature can be better.
+>“Every feature can be better.
 It doesn't have to be perfect the first time.
-But each element should be solid and well thought-out before you move on to the next.
+But each element should be solid and well thought-out before you move on to the next.”

 Therefore, the process is not an enemy or opponent of progress.
 They go hand in hand.
 I believe a beautiful and successful product is always the consequence of the understanding and balance between the process and the progress.